arcub/committee/README.md

 ## License

-Documents are owned by Aberystwyth Robotics Club University Branch in association with Aberystwyth Students Union.
+Documents are owned by Aberystwyth Robotics Club University Branch in association with Aberystwyth University and Aberystwyth Students Union.